ebzzry/ebzzry.github.io/src/git-github.md

     $ git branch -d experimental

-## Working Online
+## Working online

 This section describes how to work with other developers.
-You're going to use [GitHub](https://github.com) in this discussion.
+You’re going to use [GitHub](https://github.com) in this discussion.

 ### Generate your SSH keys